btcpayserver/btcpayserver-docker/contrib/FastSync/README.md

 4. Run the following command line

 ```
-keybase pgp sign -i YOU.utxo-sets -c -t -o YOU.utxo-set.asc
+keybase pgp sign -i YOU.utxo-sets -c -t -o YOU.utxo-sets.asc
-rm YOU.utxo-set
+rm YOU.utxo-sets
-git add YOU.utxo-set.asc
+git add YOU.utxo-sets.asc
 git commit -m "Add YOU utxo-set signature" -all
 ```
 And make a pull request to `btcpayserver-docker` repository.